EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 RStudio Server is configured with your web proxy environment variables so you can install packages from CRAN when using RStudio Server.
 It is recommended that you install R packages within a directory within your home directory in RStudio Server so that you can reuse these the next time you run the app on the same back-end.

-There many ways you can use such a directory within RStudio Server.
+There are many ways you can use such a directory within RStudio Server.
 Two examples are as follows.
 R and RStudio Server resources online will suggest many others.

 ### Install packages within `R/x86_64-pc-linux-gnu-library/M.N`

-By default R will install packages within a `R/x86_64-pc-linux-gnu-library/M.N` subdirectory of your home directory where `M.N` is an R version, for example `R/x86_64-pc-linux-gnu-library/4.4`.
+By default, R will install packages within a `R/x86_64-pc-linux-gnu-library/M.N` subdirectory of your home directory where `M.N` is an R version, for example `R/x86_64-pc-linux-gnu-library/4.4`.

 Install a package within `R/x86_64-pc-linux-gnu-library/M.N`: